stats4sd/laravel-sql-views/readme.md

 ## Usage

-The package includes a single console command that will create or update the SQL views in your database based on the files within your `database/views` directory.
+The package includes a single console command `php artisan updatesql`.
+This command does 2 things:

+1. It will create or update the SQL views in your database based on the files within your `database/views` directory.
 It will create a view for every `.sql` file it finds, using the filename as the view name and the contents as the query definition.
+2. It will create or update SQL procedures in your database based on the files within your `database/procedures` directory.
+It will run all `.sql` files in that directly verbatim.
+The intention is that you would include scripts to create the required procedures, but in theory you could include any SQL code that you want to run on a regular basis.

 To use:

 1. Place your query definitions within .sql files inside your `database/views` directory.
 You need 1 file per view.
 Do not include the "CREATE OR REPLACE VIEW" segment, just include the query definition itself.
+2. Place any additional SQL scripts you want to run, e.g. to create stored procedures, into the `database/procedures` folder.
-2. Run the command with `php artisan updatesql`.
+3. Run the command with `php artisan updatesql`.

-It will search the folder recursively, so you can organise your views into subfolders if you wish.
+It will search the folders recursively, so you can organise your views into subfolders if you wish.

 The packge comes with a tiny config file.
 ```